peteroupc/Numbers/docs/PeterO.Numbers.EFloat.md

 <b>Parameters:</b>

- * <i>exponent</i>: An arbitrary-precision binary float expressing the exponent to raise this object's value to.
+ * <i>exponent</i>: An arbitrary-precision binary floating-point number expressing the exponent to raise this object's value to.

 <b>Return Value:</b>